Fine-tuning arctic-extract models¶

 @db.schema.stage/file.pdf- Prompt:

-Key and question pairs for extraction in one of the formats supported by the
+A JSON value that specifies key and question pairs for extraction in one of the formats supported by the

 responseFormatargument of the AI_EXTRACT function.For more information, see AI_EXTRACT.